 - Our expectation is that daily reading at home (minimum of 5 times per week) should take place.
 A reading record is used to record books read and observations made.
 An adult from home is expected to sign the reading diary and add a comment.
 Children are heard read individually in school also by teachers and volunteers.

-Additional reading support or vulnerable children
+Additional reading support

 - Children in Reception, year 1 and 2 who are receiving additional phonics Keep-up sessions read their reading practice book to an adult daily.

 - Every teacher in our school has been trained to teach reading, so we have the same expectations of progress.
 We all use the same language, routines and resources to teach children to read so that we lower children’s cognitive load.

 - Weekly content grids map each element of new learning to each day, week and term for the duration of the programme.

 - Lesson templates, Prompt cards and How to videos ensure teachers all have a consistent approach and structure for each lesson.

 - The Headteacher uses the Audit and Prompt cards to regularly monitor and observe teaching; they use the summative data to identify children who need additional support and gaps in learning.

 We value reading for pleasure highly and work hard as a school to grow our Reading for Pleasure pedagogy.